Cray-HPE/docs-csm/operations/spire/Troubleshoot_Spire_Failing_to_Start_on_NCNs.md

-## Troubleshoot SPIRE Failing to Start on NCNs
+## Troubleshoot Spire Failing to Start on NCNs

 The spire-agent service may fail to start on Kubernetes non-compute nodes \(NCNs\).
 A key indication of this failure is when logging errors occur with the journalctl command.
 The following are logging errors that will indicate if the spire-agent is failing to start: